mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 * cheap development resources are usually a false economy
 * you need to measure the 'value' of the software not just it's 'cost'
 * good tests and design are rarely wasted effort
-* focus of good development disciplines actually improve productivity
+* focus on good development disciplines actually improves productivity

 TDD is one tool in this education process.
 It's not without it's issues.
 Like all good tools, it has sharp edges and if you misuse